xavibeltranurbano/QEI-Net/Readme.md

 </p>

-### Metrics
-The effectiveness of various approaches was analyzed using the Mean Squared Error (MSE) metric, assessing the difference between predicted and expert ratings.
-Additionally, other metrics such as sensitivity, specificity, the area under the curve (AUC), and Pearson Correlation, have also been used to evaluate this study.

 ### Preprocessing
 Minimal preprocessing was required to maintain the integrity of the raw images:
-- **FCN-QEI-Net**: Binarization of brain tissue probability maps and image smoothing.
+- **FCN-QEI-Net**: Generation of binary masks corresponding to GM, WM and CSF to extract CBF signal in the regions, and image smoothing using a 5 mm isotropic kernel.
-- **CNN approaches (QEI-Net,  MSC-QEI-Net and BC-Net)**: Affine Transformation for consistent image size, intensity clipping with the values [-10, 80] and normalization of image values.
+- **CNN approaches (QEI-Net,  MSC-QEI-Net and BC-Net)**: Affine Transformation for consistent image size, intensity clipping with the values [-10, 80] and normalization of intensity values.

 <p align="center">
   <img src="img/PREPROCESSING.png" alt="Workflow of the preprocessing pipeline." width="400"/>